TerhiTakala/Data-Wrangling---Twitter-We-Rate-Dogs/README.md

-# Data Wrangling - Twitter data - We Rate Dogs
+# Data Wrangling - Twitter data - WeRateDogs

 ## 1. Introduction
 This is a summary of the data wrangling efforts made to gather, assess, and clean the WeRateDogs data as part of the Udacity Data Analytics Nanodegree.